bineethsasitharan/Multiple-Linear-Regression---OLS-Method/README.md

 # Multiple-Linear-Regression---OLS-Method
 ## Insurance Charge Prediction

 This machine learning project is all about, implementing a Multilinear Regression model using the Ordinary Least Squares (OLS) method to predict insurance charges.
-The model relies on identifying relevant independent features such as age, BMI, and smoker status from the dataset.

 The OLS method is a widely used technique for estimating the parameters of a linear regression model.
 It minimizes the sum of squared differences between the observed values and the predicted values, providing the best-fitting line that represents the relationship between the independent variables and the dependent variable.